 Aquatic growth problems in Pepperell Pond include algae, water chestnut, and duckweed.
 All three of these plant classifications are present during a significant portion of the year.
 The Pepperell Pond algal bloom is caused by blue-green algae, a misnamed bacterium more accurately described as cyanobacteria.
-This type of bacteria is thought to be responsible for dramatically changing the early atmosphere from a reducing one, very little oxygen, to an oxidizing one due to its ability to perform oxygenic photosynthesis.
-127 Cyanobacteria is one of the few types of bacteria that can fix nitrogen.
+This type of bacteria is thought to be responsible for dramatically changing the early atmosphere from a reducing one, very little oxygen, to an oxidizing one due to its ability to perform oxygenic photosynthesis.127 Cyanobacteria is one of the few types of bacteria that can fix nitrogen.
 This process is carried out by the enzyme nitrogenase which is found in the thick walled heterocysts.
-While heterocysts are able to form whenever is necessary, such as under anoxic conditions, cyanobacteria are the only group able to reduce nitrogen and carbon in an aerobic environment.
-128
+While heterocysts are able to form whenever is necessary, such as under anoxic conditions, cyanobacteria are the only group able to reduce nitrogen and carbon in an aerobic environment.128

 The two aquatic plants that are the most apparent and are the cause of the greatest annoyance are water chestnut and duckweed.
-To help with the water chestnut problem three hundred thousand dollars has been earmarked for the Nashua River Watershed Association to help remove this species from the pond.
-Water chestnut is especially difficult to remove since the seeds of the plants can remain dormant for 12 years.
-Duckweed is less of a nuisance plant due to it's lack of a root system and is actually often used as a method of remediation to help
+To help with the water chestnut problem the Nashua River Watershed Association has received a three hundred thousand dollar grant to help remove this species from the pond.129 Water chestnut is especially difficult to remove since the seeds of the plants can remain dormant for 12 years.
+Duckweed is less of a nuisance plant due to it's lack of a root system and is actually often used as a method of remediation to help remove

 126 Fechner-Levy, Elizabeth, Hemond, Harold F. Chemical Fate and Transport in the Environment (2nd Edition).
 Boston: Academic Press.
 2000.
-Page 15
+Page 15 nutrients from bodies of freshwater.
+Nonetheless, both of these plants, along with blue-green algae have negative impacts on the aesthetics and recreational use of Pepperell Pond and by reducing nutrient loading all three types of vegetation's growth rates could be reduced.

-Hickman, Cleveland P., Larry S. Roberts, Allan Larson, Helen I'Anson.
+127 Hickman, Cleveland P., Larry S. Roberts, Allan Larson, Helen I'Anson.
 Integrated Principles of Zoology.
 13th Ed.
 McGraw Hill: 2006.